jywarren/plots-leaflet-viewer/README.md

 ##PLOTS LEAFLET VIEWER##

-This is a leaflet-based tsomething msomething ssomething (TMS) viewer which accepts a TMS URL as a GET parameter.
+This is a leaflet-based tiled map service (TMS) viewer which accepts a TMS URL as a GET parameter.
 Good for fullscreen map viewing and embedding.

 Serve the repository directory as static pages on a webserver.